xata-fi/xata-contracts/README.md

-# ConveyorV2-core

-ConveyorV2 operates as an independent decentralised exchange protocol that prevents MEV and sandwich attacks by enforcing the correct ordering of incoming transactions.
+XATA operates as an independent decentralised exchange protocol that prevents MEV and sandwich attacks by enforcing the correct ordering of incoming transactions.

-This repo contains the smart contracts of ConveyorV2, which was originally forked from [uniswap-v2-core](https://github.com/Uniswap/uniswap-v2-core).
+This repo contains the smart contracts of XATA, which was originally forked from [uniswap-v2-core](https://github.com/Uniswap/uniswap-v2-core).

 ## Development